openaudiosearch/openaudiosearch/README.md

 ## What is it?

-**Open Audio Search** is a search engine for audio.
-It can index RSS feeds and use automatic speech recognition to extract text from audio.
-The feeds and transcripts are then indexed in a search engine, empowering users to use full-text search on the indexed transcripts and listen to the audio files while jumping right to search result snippets.
+**Open Audio Search** is a search engine for audio files.
+It indexes RSS feeds and uses automatic speech recognition to extract text from audio.
+The feeds and transcripts are indexed in a search engine, empowering users to use full-text search on the transcripts and listen to the audio files while jumping right to search result snippets.

-With **Open Audio Search**, we want to make the archives of community media, radio stations, podcasts searchable and discoverable, through open source tech and APIs.
+With **Open Audio Search**, we want to make the archives of community media, radio stations and podcasts searchable and discoverable, through open source tech and APIs.

 ## Status